userfrosting/learn/pages/03.installation/01.environment/03.docker/docs.md

     $ docker exec -it -u www-data userfrosting_php_1 bash -c 'php bakery migrate'

+**_docker-compose bash error : if you get an error like this_**

+`OCI runtime exec failed: exec failed: container_linux.go:344: starting container process caused "exec: \"bin/sh\": stat bin/sh: no such file or directory": unknown`

+then replace `bash` with `ash` for all the docker-compose commands

+    $ docker exec -it -u www-data userfrosting_php_1 *ash* -c 'php bakery migrate'

 You also need to setup the first admin user (again, your container name may be different depending on the name of your root directory):

     $ docker exec -it -u www-data userfrosting_php_1 bash -c 'php bakery create-admin'

+OR

+    $ docker exec -it -u www-data userfrosting_php_1 ash -c 'php bakery create-admin'

 Now visit `http://localhost:8591/` to see your UserFrosting homepage!